Introduction

 Members’ attention is drawn to the following information concerning changes to the UFUA rules sought by Queensland Branch Administrator Gavin Marshall.
 These changes are intended …

-The Firefighting Industry Agreement expired in June 2021 and negotiations have not significantly progressed.
-Tasmanian Firefighters are the lowest paid in Australia.
-While bills are …
+The Firefighting Industry Agreement expired in June 2021 and a new agreement was not registered until 6 March 2023.
+Tasmanian Firefighters are the lowest paid ...

 UFUA Latest News